phusion/passenger-nodejs-websocket-demo/README.md

         npm install socket.io

-### Running the demo in Passenger
+### Running the demo in Passenger Standalone

-Run Phusion Passenger in its Standalone mode:
+Run:

     passenger start

 Access the demo application at http://0.0.0.0:3000/ and see it in action.

+### Running the demo in Passenger for Nginx

+Create a virtual host in your Nginx configuration file:

+    server {
+        listen 3000;
+        server_name passenger-nodejs-websocket.demo;
+        root /path-to/passenger-nodejs-websocket-demo/public;
+        passenger_enabled on;
+    }

+Add `passenger-nodejs-websocket.demo` to your `/etc/hosts`:

+    echo 127.0.0.1 passenger-nodejs-websocket.demo | sudo tee -a /etc/hosts

+Then restart Nginx, and access the demo application at http://passenger-nodejs-websocket.demo:3000/

 ### Running the demo in Node.js without Passenger